This Coconut French Toast is made with thick, dense bread, crusted with coconut, smothered in fruit, and drizzled with honey.

 - ½ baguette, sliced (For small French baguettes, serve 4 slices per person.
 For larger Italian baguettes, serve 2 slices per person.)

-- 4 TB butter or coconut oil
+- 4 tablespoons butter or coconut oil

 - ½ cup shredded unsweetened coconut